 Interpretations of sleep paralysis have varied over time and culture.
 While some cultures attribute the experience to demonic attacks, others blame witches.
-In the United States, aliens are frequently the scapegoat.
+In the United States, alien abductions are frequently the scapegoat.

 Living With Sleep Paralysis

 I’ll be celebrating my 40th birthday soon.
 I’ve been living with sleep paralysis for over 25 years.
 In that time, I’ve learned how to ‘escape’ the episodes.
 I’ve also learned how to lessen the frequency.
-Like most sufferers, I’ve done my research.
-The Internet is awash with tips on how to minimize the number of sleep paralysis episodes you might experience.
-Sleep paralysis prevention tips typically involve diet, exercise, & general ways to improve your overall wellness.
+Like most sufferers, I’ve done my research on how to stop sleep paralysis.

 The Concept of Feng Shui (Fengshui)